CallumWalley/nzrse-containers/_episodes/03-bio-example-mounts.md

 > > ```
 > > {: .bash}
 > > ```
-> > /scale_wlg_nobackup/filesets/nobackup/nesi99991/${USER}/ernz20-containers/demos
+> > /home/${USER}
 > > ```
 > > {: .output}
 > >
-> > Host and container working directories coincide!
-Noting that on NeSI the `/nesi/nobackup/` path is a link, this gets resolved when we start the container.
-Multiple symlinks in your pwd hierarchy can cause issues, if this happens you'll typically end up with your container pwd in your home dir.
+> > An unexpected result as it is not recognising the current working directory.
+We will discuss the reason for this in subsequent section.
 > {: .solution}
 {: .challenge}